MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

     ```csharp
     public struct ProdDepartments
     {
-        public static string[] DepartmentNames = { "Men's Clothing", "Women's Clothing", "Children's Clothing", "Accessories", "Footwear", "Outerwear", "Sportswear", "Undergarments" };
+        public static string[] DepartmentNames =  ["Men's Clothing", "Women's Clothing", "Children's Clothing", "Accessories", "Footwear", "Outerwear", "Sportswear", "Undergarments"];
-        public static string[] DepartmentAbbreviations = { "MENS", "WOMN", "CHLD", "ACCS", "FOOT", "OUTR", "SPRT", "UNDR" };
+        public static string[] DepartmentAbbreviations =  ["MENS", "WOMN", "CHLD", "ACCS", "FOOT", "OUTR", "SPRT", "UNDR" ];
     }
     ```

 1. To accept the suggestion, press the tab key or select **Accept**.

     You can also use the inline chat feature to document the new code.
-Select the code, press **Ctrl** + **I** to open inline chat, enter `/doc`, review the suggested inline documentation, and then accept the update.
+Select the code, press **Ctrl+I** to open inline chat, enter `/doc`, review the suggested inline documentation, and then accept the update.

 1. Position the cursor on a blank line below the `ProdDepartments` data structure.

-1. To open the inline chat interface, press **Ctrl** + **I** on the keyboard.
+1. To open the inline chat interface, press **Ctrl+I** on the keyboard.

 1. Enter the following prompt: